How To Not Be Fooled Into Biting On A Cyber-Bait

 Some time ago I wrote an article about “How to scam the phishing scammer” and I smiled each time my users got a suspicious email, I’d just rescam them and fold my hands while their time would be wasted by Artificial Intelligence – AI email robot, just to wake up some day with a user panicking about password expiry notice from Microsoft 365.

 Hackers never rest, they spend so much time trying to find holes and leaks, finding ways to inject some scripts to gain privileges and so on and so forth.
-Most users fall into simple traps and baits ending up giving away their credentials or worse still credit numbers and PINs.
+Most users fall into simple traps and baits ending up giving away their credentials or worse still credit numbers and PIN code.

 So this rogue thief created a look alike log in page for Microsoft 365 or Live and sends out to his targets.
 He uses a dummy site which has a script that re-directs you to a login page which looks like Microsoft.
 Probably the site was injected to host the phishing script.
 (Am yet to find out)